davisk-34/davisk-34.github.io/README.md

-## Learn how to post a resume on Github Pages and learn the principles of technical communication along the way
+## Host your resume on Github Pages and learn principles of tech comm along the way